-- When the labels of a users matches one the labels set to a feature, the feature will be applied for that user. - To enable a feature for all users of the domain, please attach the predefined all: label to that feature. - To disable a feature for all users of the domain, please remove any labels from that feature.
+When the label of a user matches one the User Labels configured for a feature, the security context of the user will be validated against the Context Policy of that feature.

+- To enable a feature for all users of the domain, please attach the predefined all: User Label to that feature and leave the Context Policy Labels field empty. - To disable a feature for all users of the domain, please remove any User Labels from that feature.